yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 epicboy took a look at the issues that affected games that made heavy use of sparse GPU memory, and [made the changes necessary](https://github.com/yuzu-emu/yuzu/pull/7658) to mitigate the problem.

-Sparse memory is a technique to store data non-contiguously, which is a fancy way to say that data is broken down to small blocks and only the relevant bits are loaded into memory.
+Sparse memory is a technique to store data non-contiguously, which is a fancy way to say that data is broken down into small blocks and only the relevant bits are loaded into memory.
 There was a bug in the code used to map this data into the memory, as the offsets needed to get the right address weren't being included in the calculations.
 For the sake of precaution, he also added an extra guard that prevents modifying the memory address 0, as it is used as a placeholder to signal addresses that haven't